SkafteNicki/dtu_mlops/s6_the_cloud/M18_using_the_cloud.md

    Try out launching this and run some of the commands from the previous exercises.

 ## Data storage
 Another big part of cloud computing is storage of data.
 There are many reason that you want to store your data in the cloud including:

 - Easily being able to share
 - Easily expand as you need more
 - Data is stored multiple locations, making sure that it is not lost in case of an emergency

 Cloud storage is luckily also very cheap.
 Google cloud only takes around $0.026 per GB per month.
 This means that around 1 TB of data would cost you $26 which is more than what the same amount of data would cost on Goggle Drive, but the storage in Google cloud is much more focused on enterprise where you have a need for accessing data through an API.

 ### Exercises
-When we did the exercise on data version control, we made `dvc` work together with our own google drive to storage data.
+When we did the exercise on data version control, we made `dvc` work together with our own Google drive to storage data.
 However, a big limitation of this is that we need to authentic each time we try to either push or pull the data.
-The reason is that we need to use an API instead which is offered through google cloud.
+The reason is that we need to use an API instead which is offered through `gcp`.

 We are going to follow the instructions from this [page](https://dvc.org/doc/user-guide/setup-google-drive-remote)

 1. Lets start by creating a data storage.
 On the GCP startpage, in the sidebar, click on the `Cloud Storage`.
    On the next page click the `Create bucket`:
    <p align="center">
      <img src="../figures/gcp5.PNG" width="800" title="hover text">
    </p>